jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W1.md

 ### 1. Brainstorming & Sketching

-Use this PDF worksheet to:
+Use this PDF worksheet (link below) to:
 - Develop a simple observational idea that can be completed on campus
 - Create **3–5 visual frame-moods** (rough sketches or notes)
 - Sketches are a **starting point**, not a fixed script